geek-cookbook/geek-cookbook/docs/kubernetes/external-dns.md

 ### Troubleshooting

 If DNS entries **aren't** created as you expect, then the best approach is to check the external-dns logs, by running `kubectl logs -n external-dns -l app.kubernetes.io/name=external-dns`.

+## Summary

+What have we achieved?
+By simply creating another YAML in our flux repo alongside our app HelmReleases, we can record and create the necessary DNS entries, without fiddly manual intervetion!

+!!! summary "Summary"
+    Created:

+    * [X] DNS records are created automatically based on YAMLs (*or even just on services and ingresses!*)

 --8<-- "recipe-footer.md"